 Liberty exists when outside forces – be they the government, private organizations, unorganized groups of other people (mobs), or other individual humans – leave you alone and don’t interfere in your quest for a happy life.
 If I decide to pack up some supplies and hike to the top of a lonely mountain, pitch a tent, forage for food, and lie under the starry sky at night contemplating the meaning of life, I have the freedom to pursue happiness in that way.
-(Of course, the owner of that mountain may come along and evict me from the land, or if it is a national or state park the government might say that there are regulations restricting overnight camping on that mountain and evict me, so I’ll need to make sure that I either have permission from the owner, or that I bought the land so that I have a “right” to be there in the first place.)
+(Of course, the owner of that mountain may come along and evict me from the land, or if it is a national or state park the government might say that there are regulations restricting overnight camping on that mountain and evict me, so I’ll need to make sure that I either have permission from the owner, or that I bought the land so that I have permission to be there in the first place.)
 I would be at peace with myself, and I would not be causing any negative interaction or consequence to any other human.
 Few would say that I don’t have that right.
 That is Liberty.

 Under the universal, inalienable right of Liberty, I have the right to pursue a happy life, provided that I comply with appropriate laws and regulations, don’t violate anyone else’s rights, don’t harm any other human, and don’t do serious damage to the planet.
 Within those restrictions, do I really have Liberty?
 Do I have freedom to pursue happiness?
 If not, then hasn’t society and government deprived me of that fundamental right?
 These are the questions to ask whenever there are restrictions placed on anyone’s Liberty.